-There is some debate in performance building circles as to whether or not you can add enough insulation below a concrete floor to eliminate the need for heating it.
+There is some debate in performance building circles, particularly in the Passive House community as to whether or not you can add enough insulation below a concrete floor to eliminate the need for heating it.
 We have been on the fence about this and leaned to both sides at different times, but it seems we have now fallen off the fence, and landed on a warm floor.
+Read more here about radiant floors and designing for thermal comfort.

 Heating a floor increases the temperature differential between the concrete and the ground below it, which increases the rate of heat loss.
 Contrary to common beliefs, heat does not rise.
 Warm air rises, but heat goes everywhere.
 You need only pick up a hot coffee in a ceramic mug to answer this question for yourself.
 Does all the heat come out the top?
 Is it cold on the bottom?
 Absolutely not.
 Heat radiates from all sides, including the bottom.
 Your basement floor behaves the same way.